TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/control/lin/rfpsc/index.rst

    .. attribute:: Kp

       Proportional gain of the active power droop control [p.u.].
+Recommended selection is Kp = wg * Ra / Vg, where wg is the nominal grid angular frequency, Ra is the virtual damping resistance (default 0.2 p.u.) and Vg is the nominal grid peak voltage.
+If value is not provided, nominal grid angular frequency and nominal grid peak voltage are assumed to be 1 p.u.
+For more details on the tuning and default values, see the reference above.

       :type: float